 With a vision for seeing the South Shore find and follow Jesus, Restore began gathering in Quincy Center during the fall of 2015.
-Since that day, we have been pursing God together in order that we might Restore Hope and Change Lives in our communities.
+Since that day, we have been pursing God together in order to Restore Hope and Change Lives in our community.
 We believe that Jesus loves everyone no matter their struggles, their secrets, or their stories and we want to love everyone in the way that Jesus has loved us!

 Our mission is to Restore Hope and Change Lives.
 Quincy is a town of 100,000 people and only 3% consider themselves followers of Christ.
 We want to move the decimal point to the right by sharing the hope we have in Jesus.

 Our vision is to provide worship gatherings along the South Shore so more people can find and follow Jesus.
 The hope of Jesus is too good to keep in Quincy only!

 We focus on three values that describe the culture of Restore and we want everyone to know and participate in forming our culture together.

 You are growing in your trust of who Jesus is.
 And as you approach God in faith, you’ll become more and more like Jesus.
 This is the work of God’s spirit in the hearts of His people.
 We hope to supply you with ideas and opportunities to approach God and become more like Jesus.
 We are becoming like Jesus together.

 When the love of Jesus overwhelms your heart, you will experience a sense of belonging like never before.
 The love of Jesus is for everyone.
 So no matter who you are or where you’ve been, you have a family and a home at Restore.
 And it is our goal to introduce you to new people who you can connect with, grow with, and experience life with.
 This is where you belong.